 Preventing Cervical Cancer: Jhpiego innovates to save lives

 Jhpiego is helping countries prevent and eliminate cervical cancer.
-To do so, we’ve embraced a range of bold, transformative strategies and solutions, such as introducing newer technologies and designing woman-centered, integrated services within the framework of primary health care.Read the resource
+To do so, we’ve embraced a range of bold, transformative strategies and solutions, such as introducing newer technologies, designing woman-centered, integrated services within the framework of primary health care and developing training programs to provide learning and practice opportunities that health care providers need to develop competency to deliver high-quality cervical cancer prevention services, including using HPV testing for screening and thermal ablation for treatment.Read Our Briefer Access Our HPV Testing & Thermal Ablation Clinical Training Package

 More than 311,000 women each year die due to cervical cancer.
 Most of these women live in the developing world.